 Caitlyn: At the time, I was actually in a relationship with a man and I was actually on birth control.
 I had experienced about a month’s worth of really bad morning sickness that lasted all day, and that was really the only thing that led me to wonder if I was pregnant.
 So, I took a pregnancy test.
 I took five more pregnancy tests and they came back positive.
 Then I scheduled an appointment at a Planned Parenthood actually to confirm the pregnancy like, for sure, there’s no going back.

 I ended up actually going back to Planned Parenthood to have an abortion because at the time, my idea of adoption was, it was always closed.
 You never got to meet your child, they never got any information about you, that sort of thing.
+I would be giving up a baby for adoption that I would never see again.
 Before they actually provide the abortion, they actually give you a survey and it just kind of gets your thoughts on what your ideas of adoption, your knowledge of other options.

 Based on that, they actually took me aside before the abortion procedure and said, “Have you thought about adoption?”
 Adoption is something that in recent years has really changed and evolved.
-It’s a lot different than what most people think adoption is, which like I said, I had thought it was just closed and that was it.
+It’s a lot different than what most people think adoption is, which like I said, I had thought it was just closed and that was it – I would be giving up my baby for adoption.
 Basically, we had like a therapy session in the middle of a Planned Parenthood in this private room.

 They gave me information like phone numbers to call different adoption agencies throughout the state.
 That was kind of my first consideration of adoption, was actually at a Planned Parenthood.
 They actually would not allow me to go through with the abortion until I’d explored adoption and decided whether that was a path I wanted to take.